Last updated on December 31st, 2018 at 12:03 pm

 Most tourists head to the town for a wine tour of the world-renowned wineries, but horse riding in Mendoza is also a great option to see the local vineyards and Andean slopes.
 Writing for SouthAmerica.travel in Buenos Aires, I had the opportunity to visit Mendoza and decided to look for my very own gaucho (Argentine cowboy) experience.

 Choosing a horse riding tour in Mendoza

 Our English-speaking guide collected us punctually from the hotel and we headed out of Mendoza city.
-On the way to the stables, we passed some of Mendoza’s famous views; neat rows of vines surrounded by picturesque weeping willow trees, with snow capped Andean peaks in the background.
-After around an hour, we turned off the road onto a cross-country track, leading upwards into the Andes and away from civilisation.
+On the way to the stables, we passed some of Mendoza’s famous views; neat rows of vines surrounded by picturesque weeping willow trees, with snow-capped Andean peaks in the background.
+After around an hour, we turned off the road onto a cross-country track, leading upwards into the Andes and away from civilization.